 Hawaii’s Medicaid coverage is expanding to provide low-cost, comprehensive health insurance to more people.

-Starting in 2014, all Hawaiians under age 65 and whose income is less than 138% of the federal poverty level (that’s about $32,500 for a family of four) will be eligible for the state’s Medicaid program.iv According to one estimate, 45,000 adult Hawaiians would be eligible for Medicaid coverage, including 37,000 who would be newly eligible under the health reform law.
+All Hawaiians under age 65 and whose income is less than 138% of the federal poverty level (that’s about $32,500 for a family of four) are now eligible for the state’s Medicaid program. iv According to one estimate, 45,000 adult Hawaiians would be eligible for Medicaid coverage, including 37,000 who would be newly eligible under the health reform law.
 Patients can sign up for and renew Medicaid coverage through the HHC (via website, phone, or in-person) and their local Department of Social Service or Health Department.
 Patients can receive a real-time notification regarding their application status.
 Eligible individuals can enroll in Medicaid coverage at any time throughout the year.